 It was only later that I came across Detective King and the Albert Fish case, and the numerous others the department conveniently files under similar headings—which is to say I didn’t start my career as the NYPD’s resident occultist.
 And I can’t say I ever intended it.
 It’s not like you know where you’ll end up when you step off the straight and narrow.
 But there was never any doubt why I went off.
 I had a clear reason.
 I wanted to save a child.

-Four years later, Alexa was released to the custody of her older half brother, Dominic, the only sibling of five to survive and her only remaining family.
-Dominic, who went by “Dom,” was only twenty-six and had never had children, but he was married and had held a steady job selling cell phones for several years.
-I wanted to think the couple weren’t motivated by the monthly stipend from the state that came with custody, but honestly you just never know with people.
+Four years later, Alexa was released to the custody of her older half-brother, Dominic, the only sibling of five to survive and her only remaining family.
+Dominic, who went by “Dom,” was only 26 and had never had children, but he was married and had held a steady job selling cell phones for several years.
+I wanted to think the couple weren’t motivated by the monthly stipend from the state that came with custody, but honestly you just never know.

 Unfortunately for Alexa, after her arrival, Dominic’s relationship with his young wife, Palmer Bell, turned toxic.
 Witnesses reported the couple started arguing, usually over Alexa.
 Police were called on two occasions, but other than noting the couple kept a lot of New Age and occult paraphernalia in the house, none of the officers had much to say.
 Run-of-the-mill “he said/she said” domestic disturbances, we were told.